 5. The Trevi Fountain

-The fountain dates from 1732 and is crafted onto the back of a palazzo.
+No weekend in Rome would be complete without a visit to the iconic Trevi Fountain.
+It dates from 1732 and is crafted onto the back of a palazzo.
 This masterpiece is the work of the architect Nicola Salvi.
 Not only is it the largest Baroque fountain in the city, but it is also one of the most famous fountains in the world.
 It is built of travertine, which is the same material that was used in the building of the Colosseum.

 Much of its fame has to do with Hollywood movies.
 The most popular tradition says that if you face away from the fountain and toss a coin with your right hand over your left shoulder, you will return to Rome one day.
 I always do this, just for fun, and so far it has worked for me!
 There are a number of other traditions as well all involving love and marriage.
 If you would like to read more about these then this is the place for it.